Input Invex Neural Network: Invex Function using GC-GP

 The models for toy datasets are trained for 5000 epochs with a full batch whereas the models for MNIST and F-MNIST are trained for 20 epochs with a batch size of 50.
 For toy regression and classification we use network with configuration (2,10,10,1) and (2,100,100,1) respectively.
 And MLP on MNIST, our configuration is (784, 200, 100, 1).
 In these configurations, the first and the last number represents the input and output dimension, and the rest represents the dimension of hidden layers.
 For CNN on MNIST and F-MNIST we use configurations (1C, 16C, 32C, GAP, 1) and (1C, 32C, 32C, GAP, 1), where configurations are as: input channel, hidden channels, Global Average Pooling (GAP) and output unit.
 We train the binary classification model for each class of MNIST and F-MNIST and apply argmax over the probability of each class for multi-class classification.
 The per-class datasets are balanced during sampling.
 All convolutional layers have kernel:5, stride:2 and padding:1.
 For regression we use ELU activation and LeakyRelu for rest.
 Furthermore, we also compare the performance of the Binary Invex Classifier using the invertible method for the invex function.
 This architecture is not directly comparable as it uses iResNet architecture.
 However, we use close matching architecture to compare the performance (available on code at github).
 We find that both of our models perform relatively similar.
 Furthermore, we can easily use invertible mapping to map output centroid to input space for visualization.

-On the MNIST dataset, since the data are not evenly spaced, we use mixup to increase the diversity of points sampled and penalize functions where the constraint is not followed.
-On the Classification dataset, we use random input points to check and penalize the function where the constraint is not followed.
-This helps to constrain the function to be invex in the region where data points are unavailable.
-However, this does not improve performance much when used on CNN.
-Hence, in the FMNIST experiment, we do not use the mixup method. \textit{Furthermore, we use mixup on invertible invex method experiments, not meant for direct comparision}.
+On the MNIST and F-MNIST dataset, we use mixup~\cite{zhang2017mixup} to increase the diversity of points sampled and penalize functions where the constraint is not followed.
+On the toy classification dataset, we use random input points to check and penalize the function where the constraint is not followed.
+This helps to constrain the function to be invex in the region where data points are unavailable. \textit{Invertible invex method experiments are not meant for direct comparision due to architectural differences}.